ophiolite/ultrasignup/README.md

    * Second pass with some parameter tuning yields LR auc = 0.663, RFC auc = 0.67, GBC auc = 0.68
    * Added back in total races for athlete into prediction dataframe
       * LR auc = 0.663, RF auc = 0.688, GBC auc = 0.707
+* Identified some potential data leakage in features and fixed appropriately.
+Decreased log loss values considerably.

 # Summary of features as of November 17th